dlowgithubber/cems/README.md

 There is currently no support for setting this project up for yourself.
 Instructions on hosting the project yourself will be provided later on if possible.

 ## Where Can I Get Help
-Unfortunately, not help can be provided at this stage.
+Unfortunately, no help can be provided at this stage.

 ## Contributing
 Contributions are not currently accepted.
 This project is provided freely as-is for others to view the code and use in any way they wish, but changes must be forked.